grippy/node-multivariate/README.md

 # Still in development...

-Right now, there is no admin to create the tests and easily see the stats.
+Right now, there is no admin to create the tests and see the stats with pretty pictures.
-Still working on this piece.
-Application errors aren't being handled completely.
 I also have a demo application to show how all this works.

 # Description: